hindu-comm/weblogs/manasataramgini/2015/03/2015-03-31_the-dream-motif.md

 joined by Vāmaśaṃbhu deśika in the great battle against the attackers.
-Taking cover behind an arch the brave vaṇij showered arrows and deftly jumping down when a bearded attacker passed by he struck down the attacker with his sword.
+Taking cover behind an arch the brave vaṇij showered arrows and deftly jumping down when a bearded attacker passed by he struck down the attackerwith his sword.
 After an hour or so they felt they had repulsed the beards, when to their horror more of them poured in with their black flags waving in the afternoon sun.
 However, he decided to keep fighting till the end.
 Through an interpreter the attackers announced that they would stop their assault if the Hindis converted to the religion of Mahāmada.
 Vāmaśaṃbhu sent the reply that they may die but not convert to the religion of madmen, bhasad-cumba-s and liṅgachedi-s.
 On receiving that reply the Mahāmada-s resumed a fierce assault.
 Soon, Vāmaśaṃbhu was struck by an arrow.
 The attackers horribly mutilated him limb-by-limb and slashed him all over until he expired.
 Then they placed his